About

 In 1996, he won the first of two terms in Congress, and was one of only two members of Congress to serve on both the prestigious House Commerce and House Judiciary Committees.
 His colleagues selected him to be one of the two lead prosecutors in the historic United States Senate impeachment trial of President Bill Clinton.
 With the Clinton impeachment very unpopular in his Los Angeles County district, he lost his battle for a third term in 2000.

 President George W. Bush selected Judge Rogan as the Under Secretary of Commerce and Director of the United States Patent and Trademark Office.
 Confirmed unanimously by the United States Senate, he served as chief advisor to the president on all intellectual property matters.
-He left the Bush Administration in 2004 and returned to private law practice in Orange County until rejoining the bench in 2006 as a judge of the Superior Court of California, where he serves today as a felony trial judge in Orange County, California.
+He left the Bush Administration in 2004 and returned to private law practice in Orange County until rejoining the bench in 2006 as a judge of the Superior Court of California, where he served as a felony trial judge in Orange County, California until his retirement in 2023.

 Judge Rogan and his wife Christine have twin daughters, Dana and Claire.
-They reside in Southern California.
+They live in Southern California.

 Other Works